torvalds/linux/Documentation/PCI/endpoint/pci-vntb-howto.rst

 	# echo 128 > functions/pci_epf_vntb/func1/pci_epf_vntb.0/spad_count
 	# echo 1 > functions/pci_epf_vntb/func1/pci_epf_vntb.0/num_mws
 	# echo 0x100000 > functions/pci_epf_vntb/func1/pci_epf_vntb.0/mw1

+By default, each construct is assigned a BAR, as needed and in order.
+Should a specific BAR setup be required by the platform, BAR may be assigned to each construct using the related ``XYZ_bar`` entry.

 A sample configuration for virtual NTB driver for virtual PCI bus::